statisticalbiotechnology/dsbook/dsbook/supervised/mlp.md

 ## Artificial Neuron

 An **artificial neuron** is a fundamental building block of neural networks.
 It is inspired by the biological neuron and functions as a mathematical model that takes multiple inputs, processes them, and produces an output.
-The artifical neuron makes a linear combination of its input that is forwarded to a non-linear activation function.
+The artificial neuron makes a linear combination of its input that is forwarded to a non-linear activation function.
 This can be expressed as:

 $$ f(\mathbf{x};\mathbf{w}) = g(\sum_{i=1}^n w_i x_i + b) $$